AndrewKassab/groupify/README.md

 good guideline and can autofix some of the more egregious errors (missing semicolons, bad indentation, etc.).
 To run from outside of docker, use `yarn lint-docker`.

+### Code style

+All python code should use 4 space indentation.
+Other code should use 2 space indentation.
+There should always be one empty newline at the end of the file and no trailing whitespace.
+This can be automatically set in your editor using [Editorconfig](https://editorconfig.org/) (just a case of adding or enabling a package to Atom/VS Code/IntelliJ/PyCharm/Textmate etc.)

 ## TODOs

 1. Possibly install `pylint` to keep the backend code tidy